Steven Holzman, MD - Gynecomastia Specialist

 As is the case with all surgical interventions, gynecomastia patients will have some minor scarring around the incision site(s) after the procedure.
 However, Dr. Holzman has years of experience performing male breast reduction surgery, and he can position the incision lines so that they will blend in as naturally as possible with the surrounding tissues.
 The precise size and location of the incisions will vary depending on the severity of the condition being treated and the treatment method utilized.

-• For patients who undergo liposuction, a small incision will be placed along the inframammary fold—the crease where the chest meets the rest of the abdomen.
+• For patients who undergo liposuction, a small incision will be placed at the edge of the areola and occasionally along the inframammary fold—the crease where the chest meets the rest of the abdomen.
 Once the incisions have properly healed, they typically blend in with the natural contour of the chest.

 • For patients receiving a glandular tissue reduction treatment, the incision is usually made around the outer edge of the areola.
 Once healed, most patients find that their scars blend in quite well with the surrounding tissues.

-While the majority of patients find that their gynecomastia treatment scars do not present a significant aesthetic disruption, Dr. Holzman does offer a variety of options for those who are dissatisfied with the look of their incision sites.
+While the majority of patients find that their gynecomastia treatment scars do not present a significant aesthetic disruption, Dr. Holzman does offer a variety of options for those who require scar treatment.
 In some cases, medical-grade skin care products can help reduce the appearance of scars or protect them from sun damage.
-In other cases, a scar-revision procedure may help them blend in better with the surrounding tissues.
+Rarely, a scar-revision procedure may be necessary to help them blend in better with the surrounding tissues.
+Generally most patients find their scars fade and disappear rapidly and become undetectable.

 Is It Possible to Treat Gynecomastia Without Surgery?